[Editor's note: This story was updated at 10:30 a.m.]

-Following more than two hours of public comment Tuesday, the township council approved a resolution and passed two ordinances on first reading, authorizing the finances for Phase I of the $250 million project.
+Following more than two hours of public comment Tuesday, the township council approved a resolution and passed two ordinances on first reading, authorizing the finances for

 Phase I calls for 333 luxury apartment units for-rent and 18,500 square feet of retail space in the Edison battery building.
 It will also include a 635-space parking garage and a Jitney service to both the Orange and South Orange New Jersey Transit train stations.

 The approved resolution grants a 30-year tax exemption for the developer, Prism Capital Partners, LLC.